yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 Here’s an incomplete list of changes:

 - As noted previously, many games which required high GPU accuracy to be visually accurate now work with normal GPU accuracy with minimal sacrifice.
-- Particles in `The Legend of Zelda: Breath of the Wild` have been fixed, resulting in 40% higher performance with accurate rendering at normal GPU accuracy.
-- Tree flickering in `The Legend of Zelda: Breath of the Wild` has been fixed on all GPU accuracy options.
 - Particles and character lighting/shading in `Pokemon Sword & Shield` have been fixed at normal GPU accuracy.
 Performance has improved by up to 40% at normal GPU accuracy.
 - Models (the BowWow, for example) and particle rendering are fixed at normal GPU accuracy in `The Legend of Zelda: Link's Awakening`.
 Performance at normal accuracy, with correct rendering, is now up to 70% higher than before.
 - Lighting in `Diablo II: Resurrected` has been fixed and will no longer flicker.